 Stool testing that utilizes whole genome sequencing is not used for “diagnosis” of specific disease states, it is a measure of the health of your inner ecosystem.

-These insights provide a more functional, wellness, and overall health view of the gut that is personalized and actionable.
+These insights provide a more functional, wellness, and overall health view of the gut that can be a starting point for you and your practitioner to personalize a plan.
 It also gives us a tool to let us know that what we're doing is working or if more support may be needed.

 So what makes the technology behind BiomeFx different?